Corvusoft/restbed/documentation/STANDARDS.md

 This document sets out the expected coding style for those who wish to participate in this project.
 With this standard we will maintain a readable codebase that can be easily cannibalised by new and old developers alike.

 To ensure the codebase meets this standard please install the supplied [GIT pre-commit](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) hook into your local copy.
-You're also required to install the [Artistic Style](http://astyle.sourceforge.net/) tool on your system for this hook to be successful.
+You're also required to install the [Artistic Style](http://astyle.sourceforge.net/) tool on your system for this hook to be successful; you must have version 2.05 or greater installed.

 ```
 cd restbed/